Hyle33ies/CSC1004-Java-Chatroom/README.md

 For more detailed explanations about the code, please refer to the last part of this README.

-If you're a future CUHKSZ student taking CSC1004 and need help with this project, feel free to contact me through the school email or any other way.

 ID: 122090180

 Points gotten in this project: ? / 100